apache/flink-web/downloads.md

   </a>
 </div>

-The YARN package is not suited for installing Flink directly on a cluster.
-It contains the files required to deploy Flink on a Hadoop YARN cluster.

 ### Maven Dependencies

 You can add the following dependencies to your `pom.xml` to include Apache Flink in your project.